 Definition of Efficient Equipment

-To qualify for this measure, the new room air conditioning unit must meet the CEE Tier 1 (ENERGY STAR version 4.0 which is effective October 26th 2015) efficiency standards presented above.
+To qualify for this measure, the new room air conditioning unit must meet the ENERGY STAR version 5.0, which is effective October 30th 2023, efficiency standards presented above.

 Definition of Baseline Equipment

 Time of Sale: the baseline assumption is a new room air conditioning unit that meets the Federal Standard (effective June 1st, 2014) efficiency standards as presented above.